Book Appointment Now

 What is hip replacement surgery?

-Hip replacement surgery, also known as hip arthroplasty, is a medical procedure primarily aimed at relieving pain and restoring function for individuals suffering from hip joint damage.
+Hip replacement surgery, also known as hip arthroplasty, is one of the most common orthopedic procedures primarily aimed at relieving pain and restoring function for individuals suffering from hip joint damage.
 This damage often results from conditions like osteoarthritis, rheumatoid arthritis, osteonecrosis, or injuries that have not improved with other treatments.
 During the surgery, a surgeon replaces the damaged parts of the hip joint with artificial components, known as a prosthesis.

 The prosthesis typically consists of a ball component, made of durable metal or ceramic, which substitutes the femoral head, and a socket component, which replaces the damaged acetabulum of the hip bone.
 This operation can significantly enhance the quality of life by improving mobility and reducing pain, thereby allowing patients to return to their daily activities with greater ease.
 The decision to undergo hip replacement is made after careful consideration of the patient’s overall health, the extent of hip damage, and the expected improvement in function and pain relief.